sagz/Guzzler/README.md

 Guzzler
 ==
-Guzzler is a tool to test a networks true download bandwidth.
+Guzzler is a tool to 'test' a networks true download bandwidth.
 Many ISPs provide burst download speeds which give them good results on speedtest.net but won't actually convert to a better browsing experience.
 Guzzler guzzles network bandwidth to let you know the true download bandwidth over time.

+Also, it helps you have the feeling of getting your 'bang for the buck' for your expensive internet (Rogers, Comcast).
+Mind you, this does not make civic sense.

 Usage
 ==